-Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Group (continued)
+Standards, amendments and interpretations to existing standards that are effective in the year (continued)

 Amendments to IAS 21 - Lack of Exchangeability

 The amendment is effective for annual periods beginning on or after 1 January 2025.

 An entity is impacted by the amendments when it has a transaction or an operation in a foreign currency that is not exchangeable into another currency at a measurement date for a specified purpose.
 A currency is exchangeable when there is an ability to obtain the other currency (with a normal administrative delay), and the transaction would take place through a market or exchange mechanism that creates enforceable rights and obligations.